CodeReclaimers/neat-python/docs/neat_overview.rst

 .. todo::

   Explain speciation (including genetic distance determination).
+Also explain disjoint+excess vs homologous for not only distance but crossover.